akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 To view the versions of an association type:

 1. Open & edit the association type page.
-1. Click on the “History” tab.
+1. Click on the `History` tab.
 The list of versions will be displayed.